Assessment appeals FAQs

 Q. What happens if I win the assessment appeal?

 A. Your assessment is reduced and your taxes will be calculated on this lower number until a new assessment is performed.

 Q. Okay, you’ve convinced me.
-I need help fighting my assessment.
+I need help winning my assessment appeal.
 Now what do I do?

-A. Call or email us!
-We’ll take it from there!
+A. Contact us!
 Let’s start saving you money as soon as possible!